 PhD, Department of English & Cultural Studies, University of Melbourne

-Dominic Pettman’s teaching and research focuses on the manifold ways in which media theory influences cultural practice, and vice versa.
+Dominic Pettman’s teaching and research focuses on the manifold ways in which new forms of media media influence cultural practice, and vice versa.
 While his current work is grounded in technologies of the present, he is equally interested in the ways in which previous forms and formats were once considered disorienting examples of "new media."
-Courses Taught:

 Pettman’s first book, After the Orgy: Toward a Politics of Exhaustion, explored the intersections between decadence, technology, transgression and apocalyptic rhetoric in the 1890s and 1960s.
 His second book, co-written with Justin Clemens, and entitled Avoiding the Subject: Media, Culture and the Object, studied various "symbolic objects" that circulate within popular culture, such as visual memes and music samples.
 His third book, Love and Other Technologies: Retrofitting Eros for the Information Age, presented the possibility that even something as ineffable and seemingly natural as "love" can be considered a social technology (designed to engineer and maximize a specific type of belonging).
-His most recent book, Human Error: Species-Being and Media Machines, examines the cultural co-evolution of humans, animals, and machines, arguing that "humanity" may be one of the world's most significant cases of mistaken identity.
+His fourth book, Human Error: Species-Being and Media Machines, examines the cultural co-evolution of humans, animals, and machines, arguing that "humanity" may be one of the world's most significant cases of mistaken identity.
 His fifth book, Look at the Bunny: Totem, Taboo, Technology is a collection of essays about various "virtual totems" in today's mediascape.
 His sixth book, In Divisible Cities, is a more creative project, rebuilding Calvino's notion of magical city for the globalized 21st century.
 And his most recent (forthcoming) book is called Creaturely Life: How Desire Makes Us More and Less Than Human.